-In addition to once serving as the heart of the English-language theater world, Shoreditch was also a safe haven for London’s Protestants.
-In 1685, King Louis XIV banished the sect from France, and the vast majority of Protestants who fled to England gathered in the London neighborhood and found a living by working in the haberdashery trade.
+In addition to once serving as the heart of the English-language theatre world, Shoreditch was also a safe haven for London’s Protestants.
+In 1685, King Louis XIV banished the sect from France, and the vast majority of Protestants who fled to England gathered in this London neighbourhood and found a living by working in the haberdashery trade.

 The offices get light from all sides.
 It’s bright even on the rainiest days.Amaya Rutherford, senior interior designer at WeWork